skiptools/swift-android-action/README.md

 # Swift Android native cross-compiler and test runner action

-GitHub action to build and run Swift package tests on an Android emulator.
+This GitHub action will build and run Swift package tests on an Android emulator.
 This uses the [swift-android-toolchain](https://github.com/skiptools/swift-android-toolchain) project to provide a cross-compiler for building
 Swift natively for Android on a Linux or macOS host.